shaikhahsn22-png/Spring-Boot-Homework-Build-Your-First-REST-API/README.md

 # Programming Languages API

 ## About the Project
-Write 2–3 sentences explaining what the API does and that it was built with Spring Boot.
+This is a Spring Boot REST API for exploring and managing programming languages.
+It allows users to view, search, filter, create, update, and delete programming language data.
 ## Developer Profile
-- Name:
+- Name: Shaikha
-- Theme:
+- Theme: Programming Languages
-- Short Introduction:
-- Current Learning:

 ## Technologies Used
 - Java